 Banc of America Securities LLC (BAS) is the investment banking subsidiary of Bank of America.
-It is registered as a broker-dealer through the National Association of Securities Dealers, Inc. (NASD), and by all 50 U.S. states, and is a member of various securities exchanges including the New York Stock Exchange.
+It is registered as a broker-dealer through the Financial Industry Regulatory Authority, and by all 50 U.S. states, and is a member of various securities exchanges including the New York Stock Exchange.
 The use of “Banc” in the BAS name is to indicate that it is not a bank and its accounts are not insured by the FDIC.

 BAS is a full-service securities firm, which offers securities brokerage, research, trading, underwriting, financial advisory and other investment services.
 It claims to be the fastest growing investment bank on Wall Street, taking on such powerhouses as Goldman Sachs, JP Morgan, Merrill Lynch, Morgan Stanley, and Lehman Brothers.

 BAS’s sister company, Global Wealth and Investment Management (GWIM), is actually a combination of several firm which manages the assets of institutions and individuals.
 GWIM claims to be among the 10 largest U.S. wealth managers and, in July 2006, stated that its total assets under management exceeded $500 billion.